Skip to content

 • Get Around Geo-Restrictions & Censorship: To bypass blocked websites or see content that is only accessible in specific locations, you can set up your VPN in a nation with less restrictive internet regulations.
 However, in contrast to standard VPNs, you will need to set up multiple VPSs if you wish to move to a new region.

 • Steer clear of bandwidth throttling and ISP monitoring: Internet service providers frequently monitor your activities and may slow down your connection for various reasons.
 They can't slow you down because your own VPN conceals your traffic.
+For an expanded analysis on maximizing speeds, look through our optimization tutorial about increasing internet speed with VPN services.

 • Secure Online Transactions: When you shop or bank online, your personal VPN renders your sensitive data unintelligible, protecting you from scammers and hackers.

 • The ability to select VPN protocols and software: You have a variety of VPN programs to choose from when setting up your own VPN, including WireGuard, SoftEther, and OpenVPN.
 Additionally, you can modify the encryption parameters to suit your requirements.
+If you want to compare options, check our article on WireGuard vs OpenVPN.

 • No Risk of Data Sharing with Third Parties: If required to, standard VPN providers may be required to provide your data to the government.
 You don't have to be concerned about your data being sold or shared when you have a VPN on your own VPS.